 Notice to ID Fellowship applicants regarding COVID-19: The Tufts MC Infectious Diseases Fellowship Program understands that the COVID-19 pandemic has had far-reaching impacts on our society.
 With regard to potential fellowship applicants, we recognize that intended academic projects may be delayed or canceled, and electives may have been deferred.
 Despite this, we encourage all applicants interested in our program to apply this year.

 The faculty in the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center in downtown Boston, MA is deeply committed to helping all of our fellows reach their career goals.
 Through our Clinical Training and Research Training Programs, the Infectious Diseases Fellowship provides rich educational opportunities that cover the breadth and depth of infectious diseases for both community-acquired and nosocomial infections.
 These areas include:

 - HIV infection – we have over 500 patients under our care and participate in national and international clinical trials.

 - Transplantation infectious diseases – we participate in comprehensive pre- and post- transplantation care for heart (Tufts MC does the most heart transplants in New England each year), liver, kidney and hematopoietic stem cell transplantation

-- Hospital epidemiology and infection prevention – this program is led by David Snydman, MD, Division Chief and former CDC Epidemic Intelligence Service (EIS) officer.
-The program has shown marked success in reducing the rate of hospital-acquired infections
+- Hospital epidemiology and infection prevention – this program built by David Snydman, MD, Division Chief and former CDC Epidemic Intelligence Service (EIS) officer and led by Shira Doron, MD, MS, has shown marked success in reducing the rate of hospital-acquired infections

 - Antimicrobial stewardship – we have one of the most comprehensive antimicrobial stewardship programs in the U.S. and have demonstrated success in reducing resistance and cost.